 The Krachler lab is part of the Synthetic Biology and Microbiology and Infection focus at the University of Birmingham.

-Development of adhesion inhibitors to counteract bacterial infections
+Development of adhesion inhibitors to combat drug-resistant bacterial infections

 Our work on anti-adhesion therapy of bacterial infections described in 60 seconds:

-Structural and functional characterization of adhesin - host cell receptor complexes
+Structural and functional characterization of adhesin - host lipid receptor complexes